Azad99-9/gsoc-report/README.md

 ## Problem Statement

+- **Initial Limitations**:
+  - Talawa previously lacked robust offline handling capabilities.
+  - The app did not have an efficient caching system, leading to limited functionality without a stable network connection.
+  - Without the internet, Talawa behaved inconsistently, displaying loading indicators across screens and allowing no other actions.
+  - If launched offline, the application was barely usable, and some situations even led to app crashes.

 - **Primary Goals**:
   - Strengthen Talawa’s offline support to handle offline scenarios gracefully.
   - Introduce an efficient caching mechanism to the mobile application.

-- **Previous Limitations**:
-  - Talawa previously lacked robust offline handling capabilities.
-  - The app did not have an efficient caching system, leading to limited functionality without a stable network connection.

-- **Proposed Solutions**:
-  - **Offline Actions Feature**:
-    - Develop a feature to handle user actions when offline, allowing users to perform actions that sync automatically when back online.
-    - Integrate this feature with existing app functionalities (e.g., liking posts, creating events), providing a seamless experience similar to popular social media platforms like Instagram and WhatsApp.

-  - **Caching Mechanism**:
-    - Implement a caching system that complements offline actions, ensuring that:
-      - User actions performed offline are stored until they can be synced.
-      - Frequently accessed data (e.g., feed, messages) is cached to reduce loading times and improve usability in low-connectivity situations.

-- **Objective for User Experience**:
-  - Deliver a smooth, uninterrupted experience for users, even during inconsistent network conditions, making Talawa a reliable and user-friendly application.
+  - Integrate the chat feature to enhance the application’s usability and interaction capabilities.

 ---

 ## Proposed Solution